-For her performance of “I’m Real” with Ja Rule at the 2001 MTV Video Music Awards, J.Lo leveled up the matching two-piece set trend by throwing on a complementary fedora.
+For her performance of “I’m Real” with Ja Rule at the 2001 MTV Video Music Awards, J.Lo leveled up the matching two-piece set trend with a complementary fedora.
 Her asymmetrical skirt remained loyal to the early 2000s' low-rise standards, and she doubled-up on some wrap work with a criss-cross wrap top and satin wrap heels.
 If you look closely at her heels, you’ll also see an anklet — a core accessory of the early 2000s.

 In her "I’m Real" music video, J.Lo busted moves in another early 2000s staple — a monochromatic velour tracksuit.
-I, too, owned an impressive collection of velour tracksuits in the early 2000s, with Juicy Couture sets then highly coveted by me and all my friends.
+I, too, owned an impressive collection of velour tracksuits in the early 2000s, when Juicy Couture sets were highly coveted by me and all my friends.
 Naturally, I owned one in the same shade of pink as J.Lo, because, well, her impact.
 Her hoop earrings, layered necklaces, and abundance of thin bangle bracelets topped this look off to make it a Very Important Moment in music video history.

 Frosty In Pink

 Another pivotal moment in styling history is the pink jacket J.Lo wore in her music video for "All I Have."
 The coat's baby pink hue perfectly complements her lip gloss and rosy cheeks.
 I think it's safe to say J.Lo 1000% made the case for looking fire, even while bundled up in a coat — a vibe I'm absolutely trying to emulate year 'round.